Internal Settlement: After settlement

 Prompted by the request of the African Group within the United Nations, the UN Security Council of discussed the issue of Rhodesia's internal settlement at its 2061st to 2067th meetings from 6–14 March 1978.
 Robert Mugabe and Joshuo Nkomo spoke before the council and condemned the settlement.
-On 14 March 1978, the Security Council adopted Resolution 423, which condemned the internal settlement as illegal and unacceptable.
+On March 14, 1978, the Security Council adopted Resolution 423, which condemned the internal settlement as "illegal and unacceptable".
 Canada, France, the US, the UK, and West Germany abstained from the vote.
+The same day, the U.N.
+Security Council passed Resolution 424 calling for the end of the "illegal racist minority régime" in Rhodesia.
+At the World Conference against Racism, organized by UNESCO, in August 1978, participants condemned the settlement as a "blatant attempt to split the national liberation movement" in an attempt to cause civil war and perpetuate "racist minority rule" in the country, stated it cannot be an "acceptable solution" to ensure majority rule in the country.